nick-choi/nick-choi.github.io/_posts/cmake/2024-02-16-01-more-modern-cmake-common-problems-and-solutions.md

 ## 4: Spaces in paths

 CMake’s list and argument system is very crude (it is a macro language); you can use it to your advantage, but it can cause issues.
-(This is also why there is no “splat” operator in CMake, like **f( args )** in Python.)
+(This is also why there is no "splat" operator in CMake, like **f( \*args )** in Python.)
 If you have multiple items, that’s a list (distinct arguments):
 ```
 set(VAR a b v)
 ```